 - Indian Runners stand roughly between 20 to 26 inches from the tip of their tail to their crown.

-- Mature drakes (males) weight between three and a half to just over five pounds, on average.
+- Mature drakes (males) weigh between three and a half to just over five pounds, on average.
 Adult female Indian Runner ducks usually weigh between a little more than three pounds to a little more than four pounds.

 - Members of this breed come in more colors than any other variety of domesticated duck.
-The most common colors of Indian Runner ducks include: chocolate, black, white, blue, light brown, dark brown, and a brownish shade of green.
+The most common colors of Indian Runner ducks include chocolate, black, white, blue, light brown, dark brown, and a brownish shade of green.